Vyshnav12/SteamDataPipeline/README.md

 The script will begin scraping data from Steam and SteamSpy, with all logs being stored in `logs/output.log` for review.
 The data will be uploaded to your specified S3 bucket which can be modified within `src/steam_scraper.py`.

+## Data Storage

+This project primarily uses AWS S3 for data storage.
+However, you can modify the `config.py` file to enable local storage if needed.

 ## Future Enhancements

 I plan to expand SteamDataPipeline with the following features: